pattytechuk/secure-paas-landing-zone/README.md

 The GitHub Actions pipeline automates the full deployment and validation process:

-- On push/PR to main → pipeline triggers
+- On push to main, the pipeline triggers
 - Step 1: Authenticate to Azure using Service Principal stored in GitHub Secrets
 - Step 2: Run Bicep deployment via PowerShell script (deploy.ps1)
 - Step 3: Run validation checks (validate.ps1) to confirm: